Alert level increased at world’s largest volcano in Hawaii

 “It’s above background, but it isn’t the amount of earthquakes we would expect to see prior to an eruption,” Trusdell said.

-Increased ground swelling is also happening on neighboring Kilauea volcano.
-Johanson said scientists are observing some of the highest rates of deformation ever recorded outside an eruptive period there.
+Mauna Loa’s smaller neighbor to the south, Kilauea, has long been the world’s most active volcano.

-More than 700 Big Island homes were destroyed and thousands of people were displaced when Kilauea began spewing lava in residential neighborhoods last year.
+It made headlines last year as molten rock exploded from its flank in one of its largest eruptions in recorded history.
+More than 700 Big Island homes were destroyed and thousands of people were displaced.

+Trusdell said there is historical evidence of a “general correlation” between the two volcanoes.

+“If you look at the long-term eruptive history of both volcanoes, when one volcano in the past was active, it seems like the other volcano was quiet,” Trusdell said.